 The festivals in Spain include the flamenco dance in Seville.
 Malaga is a biofilm seaside city full of history and charm with authentic art and rich culture.
-The city of Pamplona host the annual Bull Run that draws thousands of people all over the world to participate.
+The city of Pamplona hosts the annual Bull Run that draws thousands of people from all over the world to participate.
 The Tomatina festival held in Valencia City is an entertainment event that involves tomato fights.
 There are also local festivals and fiestas that involve folk dancing, flaming effigies, 5-story human statue, and battles involving oranges, grapes, paints, or meringue.

 Madrid and Barcelona are the most famous cities in the world because of football.
-Barcelona is home to Barcelona Football club while Madrid is home for Real Madrid.
+Barcelona is home to Barcelona Football club while Madrid is home to Real Madrid.
 The two clubs are currently ranked as the elites with footballing legends Lionel Messi and Cristiano Ronaldo currently playing for the two clubs.
 When the two clubs face each other the world stops to see the fiercest battle known as el classico.

-Spain has over 5000 beaches in its coastline that is about 5,000 miles on the Atlantic Ocean and the Mediterranean Sea.
-The weather is fairly warm with clear sunshine for about 300 days in a year.
+Spain has over 5000 beaches on its coastline which is about 5,000 miles on the Atlantic Ocean and the Mediterranean Sea.
+The weather is fairly warm with clear sunshine for about 300 days a year.
 The most popular beach is the Costa de la Luz located in Andalucia.
 If you desire to relax away from the crowded city beaches, there are numerous hidden beaches such as Calas beach and the Balearic Islands that have crystal clear blue water with natural vegetation surrounding it such as pine forests.
 There are surfing competitions with over 170 surfing camping sites.

 Spain is rich in history and art.
 Over the years, The Romans, Egyptians, Moors, Phoenicians, and Visigoths settled in Spain leaving a legacy of their cuisine, culture, art, and architecture.
-In 1968, Egyptians build Temple of Debod in the center of Madrid as a gift.
+In 1968, Egyptians built the Temple of Debod in the center of Madrid as a gift.
 The ancient Hispania which are fine Roman ruins and the Roman theatre in Merida is used to host performances that display their rich cultural history.
 The Moors were once world superpowers during their golden ages and dominated the land around Europe in ancient times for over 800 years leaving some famous ancient sites such as Alhambra in Granada.

-The rich history of the Spanish civil war, rise and fall of the dictatorship and the successful turnaround back to democracy are preserved in museums and buildings.
+The rich history of the Spanish civil war, the rise and fall of the dictatorship, and the successful turnaround back to democracy are preserved in museums and buildings.
 The Cordoba mosque is one of the museums with rich Moorish architecture that gives you the real sense of creativity and art of the Spanish Islamic rulers.

-Spain is home to the world-famous painters from Pablo Picasso to Francisco de Goya.
+Spain is home to world-famous painters from Pablo Picasso to Francisco de Goya.
 The great work of art is kept in world-famous galleries such as Barcelona’s Picasso Museum, Madrid Prado, Bilbao’s modernist Guggenheim, and Reina Sofia.
 The art is beautiful and very creative.

 Spain boasts high profiled Restaurants and hotels such as El Celler de Can Roca was voted is the world’s best restaurant in 2013 taking over from Ferran Adria’s prominent elBulli which is also from Spain.
 The country is also home to the oldest restaurant in the world, Casa Botin, which dates back to 1975.
 Spain manufactures the best vino wine in the city of La Rioja.
 The wine is local it is fresh and is relatively cheap, it’s a culture to offer a free plate of tapas for every drink you order.